waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   WARP_CARPET_DOWN: Traversable, but its warp function appears to require an external trigger.
 Simply walking on the tile is not enough to activate it.
 *   Special Interaction (Interactable):
     *   PC: Interact by standing below it at (X, Y+1), facing up.
     *   COUNTER: Impassable.
-Can be interacted with from an adjacent tile to speak to NPCs or play games.
-(Impassability confirmed Turn 25221, 25022, and 26192).
+Can be interacted with from an adjacent tile to speak to NPCs.
+Some counters are disguised as game machines (slots, card flip) and interacting with them will start a minigame.

 ## IV.
 Story & Quests
 *   **Primary Quest:** Become the Pokémon League Champion.